IncrementalRefinement/AlgorithmProjects/Proj2/Report/lutian.md

 }
 ```

-The decreaseKey of the heap is not as complicated as the pop operation.
+The decreaseKey operation of the heap is not as complicated as the pop operation.
 We firstly look up the node in the map and then update its key.
 If the key is less the key of its parent, we cut the node from its parent and insert it into the root node list.

 But wait, what about cascadeCut operation, why would we bother doing that?
-Why would we cut the parent from the grand parent node if the grand parent node has been marked()?.
-The answer is that the cascade operation makes sure that the tree would have too much kid and become too flat.
-Otherwise the flat tree will takes much time to insert all these child of the flat layer of the tree.
-However, the cascade will cause the root list longer than simple cut.
+Why would we cut the parent from the grand parent node if the grand parent node has been marked?.
+The answer is that the cascade operation makes sure that the tree would't have too much kid and become too flat in some layer.
+Otherwise the flat tree will takes much time to insert all these child of the flat layer of the tree if the parent node of the layer is popped.
+However, the cascade will cause the root list be more longer than simple cut.
 I think it's kind of like a tradeoff between the length of the root node list and the flatness of the tree in root node list.

 ```java
 @Override